karolinaandrulyte/51_DanceStudio/README.md

 # Dance Studio Backend

 This is the backend for the Dance Studio management system.
 It handles user registration, authentication, and role-based access for Teachers and Students.
-It allows teachers to manage their profiles and student assignments.
+It allows teachers to manage their profiles and student assignment.
+Students are allowed to see available teachers and their relevant information.

+### Technologies Used

+- **Spring Boot 3.3.3**: The backend framework for building the application.
+- **Spring Security**: Provides security features including JWT-based authentication.
+- **JPA (Java Persistence API)**: For data access and ORM (Object-Relational Mapping).
+- **MySQL Connector/J**: For connecting to the MySQL database.
+- **JUnit & Mockito**: For testing and ensuring code quality.

 ## Installation